search this site

 wide hole

 , twice as wide as the container the tree is in.
 You don't need to dig any deeper than the pot, and it is important that the tree not settle to a point lower than the surrounding grade.
-Some growers recommend mixing the backfill soil with compost, but we don't think that is necessary here.
 Just loosen the soil thoroughly so the roots can make quick growth outward soon after planting.
 Organic fertilizer can be added to the backfill soil, or applied later.

 Loosen the roots gently, and straighten and spread out any that are circling.
+Backfill only with the soil you dug out.
+We do not recommend adding soil amendments.
 Plant so the root ball is

 than the surrounding soil.
 It's ok if the upper roots are visible.
 Make a basin around the tree so you can water it thoroughly.